-The insects hate the smell of limonene and stay away from the Marigolds, as well as any nearby plants.
+The insects hate the smell of limonene and stay away from the Marigolds and any nearby plants.
 Even better, because limonene repels the whiteflies without killing them, they won’t develop a resistance to it.

 Marigolds can also control certain parasitic nematodes.
 Nematodes are microscopic worms that feed on the roots of plants, damaging essential plant systems and ultimately leading to their demise.
 Studies show that the Marigold roots release alpha-terthienyl, a toxic chemical that inhibits the hatching of the nematode eggs.

-Remember that you must plant the Marigolds around two months before you plant out your vegetables for this benefit to be effective.
-It may take a bit of planning, but it’s certainly worth the effort.
+Remember that you must plant the Marigolds around two months before growing your vegetables for this benefit to be practical.
+It may take a bit of planning, but it’s worth the effort.